nostr-protocol/nostr/README.md

 It doesn't rely on any trusted central server, hence it is resilient; it is based on cryptographic keys and signatures, so it is tamperproof; it does not rely on P2P techniques, and therefore it works.

 The initial description of the idea can be found at https://fiatjaf.com/nostr.html.

-There are multiple websites, articles and video explanations about Nostr around the internet.
-You can find some of them linked from https://nostr.com/, https://njump.me/ or https://nostr.how.
+A less dry presentation of the idea can be found in [this video from Uncle Bob](https://www.youtube.com/watch?v=MaxXvcr181c).

 ## How it works